 Or are things moving too fast and furious for you to do anything but put out fires?

-Just like Olympians use coaches to stay at their winning edges, consulting is a partnership for breaking through your status quo.
-Leadership Counsel helps you better account for risks, assets, resources, core values, vision, and potential.
+Just like Olympians use coaches to stay at their winning edges, leadership counsel helps you better account for risks, assets, resources, core values, vision, and potential.

 Hiring professional Counsel helps spark, harness and effectively unleash the fire that got you to where you are.
-Dr. Joni takes a wise wonk approach with data-based, values-driven methodologies for making the best of what both the world around you and your inner voice are saying.
+Dr. Joni takes a data-based, values-driven approach to making the best of what both the world around you and your inner voice are saying.